data0297/nlp/final-proj.md

 No matter the type of project, in each project:

 - You must explore the use of a novel method that was not covered in this class, and this is something that you should do research on and learn about yourself.
 This could also be exploring a new task that was not covered in detail in class and explore methods to be applied to that task.
+- **NEW: You must include a comparison with LLM based approach, such as prompting or fine-tuning a LLM.**
 - The co-authors must each contribute at least one novel method to be used in this project and final paper
 - The paper should compare several methods/approaches to a simple baseline and report back the results.
 - You should have a limited scope to be able to finish within about 1 month.